xdlabs/xak/README.md

-# XDK
+# XAK
-Xenon Development Kit
+Xenon App Kit - Libraries developed and used at Xenon DigiLabs